sagebind/robo-ftp/README.md

 ```

 ## SSL Support
-This task supports using FTP over SSl by default.
+This task supports using FTP over SSL by default.
 You need the [SSL extension](http://php.net/ssl) for this to work, which isn't always available on Windows.
 If you want to disable SSL for your task, you can use the `secure()` method:

 ```php
 class RoboFile extends \Robo\Tasks